adamsilver/fdpb/registration.md

 # A registration form

-We're going to begin our foray with a registration form.
+We're going to begin our forms adventure with a registration form.
 We'll use this simple form, to ahem, form the foundations on which to design more complex forms.
 But don't be fooled by its seemingly simple appearance.
 This registration form has much to be analysed, ripped apart and put back together again.

 This chapter is going to cover a lot of ground.
-It turns out foundations are important.
-And so as we step through other chapters we will draw on information found in this chapter and elaborate further where necessary to the specific form in question.
+As we continue through proceeding chapters we will draw and build on the information covered here.

 So here it is, a registration form: